 While most people will go with the company offering the lowest price, cheap isn’t always best.

-We’d suggest that you look at things like coverage amounts, limits of liability, endorsements, and other cornerstones of your policy.
-Make sure the coverage your potential insurance company is offering is in line with your lifestyle, how much stuff your stuff is worth, and how much your place is worth if you’re a homeowner.
+We’d suggest that you look at things like coverage amounts, high-value items and add-ons.
+Make sure the cover your potential insurance company is offering is in line with your lifestyle, and how much your stuff is worth.

 Another aspect to consider is customer service and ease of use.